BDelleman/airflow/README.md

 Now that we see our build is working we want to trigger it with every commit.
 #TODO
-Add steps for build trigger, database
+Add steps for build trigger, database.